BeratGONULCU/sauport-mobile/README.md

  **Technologies Used:**
 - React Native (Expo)
 - TypeScript
-- [Your backend info if any...]

 📌 *This project is currently under development and will be expanded with more features including notifications, offline access, and secure login integration.*

 ---

-_Empowering SAÜ students with academic access — anytime, anywhere._